laurtann/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This app was built using HTML, CSS, JS, jQuery and AJAX on the front-end and Node, Express and MongoDB on the back-end.
+This app was built using HTML, CSS, JS, jQuery and AJAX on the front-end and Node & Express on the back-end.
 It was made as the week 4 project in Lighthouse Lab's Web Development Bootcamp over four days.

 ## Screenshots